 Human beings are stubborn by nature, and you cannot force someone to make a purchase, which he deems unsuitable.
 The only thing a company can indulge in is prodding and nudging the probable customers towards their products by making them aware of the items, their benefits, and their impact on their life if they buy them.

-Show then the tangible benefits of purchasing these items by the help of persuasive advertising and strong sales-pitch.
-For example, new products are not easily accepted until and unless someone has tried them and are speaking for it in favorable terms.
+Once you have created awareness, it becomes fairly easy to change customer perception with the help of various sales techniques.
+It is important to indulge in intensive campaigning if you want to make the customer aware of the goods that you want to change from unsought products to sought-after products.
+Show them the tangible benefits of purchasing these items with the help of persuasive advertising and a strong sales pitch.
+For example, new products are not easily accepted until and unless someone has tried them and is speaking for them in favorable terms.

 Several years ago the concept of using a microwave or an induction for cooking was not acceptable to most people but the brands continued with their marketing and a time came when these unsought goods and unsought products were recognized as worthy and more and more people started buying them.